 Biogas from Livestock Operations

 Biogas recovery systems at livestock operations can be used to produce renewable natural gas.
 Animal manure is collected and delivered to an anaerobic digester to stabilize and optimize methane production.
 The resulting biogas can be processed into RNG and used to fuel natural gas vehicles.

 As of August 2017, there were about 250 anaerobic digester systems operating at commercial livestock farms in the United States.
 Most of these facilities use biogas for electricity generation.
 A few farms are using biogas to produce transportation fuel, including Hilarides Dairy in California and Fair Oaks Dairy in Indiana.
 EPA's AgSTAR database provides more information about the use of such systems in the United States.

 Biogas from Wastewater Treatment

 Biogas can be produced during the digestion of solids removed in the wastewater treatment process.
 According to EPA estimates, this biogas potential is about 1 cubic foot of digester gas per 100 gallons of wastewater.
-Energy generated at U.S. wastewater treatment plants (WWTPs) could potentially meet 12% of the national electricity demand, according to the National Association of Clean Water Agencies, the Water Environment Research Foundation, and the Water Environment Federation.
+Energy generated at U.S. wastewater treatment plants (WWTPs) could potentially meet 12% of the national electricity demand, according to a study released by the National Association of Clean Water Agencies, the Water Environment Research Foundation, and the Water Environment Federation.
 This could spur some production of RNG for vehicle use as well.

 There are more than 16,000 WWTPs in the United States, but only about 1,200 have anaerobic digesters and of those, 860 have the equipment to use their biogas on site.
 The Janesville Wastewater Treatment Plant in Wisconsin is an example of a plant that uses biogas to produce RNG for use in vehicles.

 Other Sources of Biogas